Component:

 The alt text on the product image is the issue here.
 Most devs will default to the product name, which stinks because the readout will be redundant: “Product Name.
 Product Name.
 Product Description.
 Product CTA link.”
 If we assume the image, product name, and CTA link are all linked, that means that if a screen reader tabs through the email, they are also getting “Product name, link.
 Product name, link.
 Product CTA link.”
 So again – redundant.

-Alternatively, you could also provide more detailed information in the alt text so it doesn’t feel redundant, but honestly, I haven’t ever seen this work well in reality.
-You’re either giving the user info that already exists (like rewording the product description, which would again be redundant and longer than just using the product name), or you’re giving the user info that’s not available on the email (i.e. pulling content from the product page) which can also be confusing.
+Alternatively, you could also provide more detailed information in the alt text so it doesn’t feel redundant.
+This rarely works out well – you’re either giving the user info that already exists (like rewording the product description, which would again be redundant and longer than just using the product name), or you’re giving the user info that’s not available on the email (i.e. pulling content from the product page) which can also be confusing.
+Reminder: many screen reader users can see – so if you’re randomly adding in the first sentence of the blog without that existing anywhere – that’s gonna be weird.

 So let’s talk through some solutions to this issue and talk about why they work better: